Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks

-The contributions of our work include: \begin{itemize} \item We introduce the first quantization framework to address the distribution mismatch problem in SR networks without dynamic modules.
-Our framework updates the SR network to be quantization-friendly and accurate at the same time. \item We identify the distinct distribution mismatch among different layers and further reduce the distribution mismatch by shifting or scaling largely mismatching features. \item Compared to existing approaches on SR quantization, ours achieves state-of-the-art performance with similar or less computations. \end{itemize}
+Furthermore, we identify the distribution mismatch among the weights of different layers.
+We discover that employing a fixed policy to determine the layer-wise weight quantization range~\cite{Li2020pams,hong2022daq,hong2022cadyq,tian2023cabm} can be suboptimal and that a further precise range can be obtained by considering both the current distribution of weights and the distinct tendencies of each layer.
+Therefore, we additionally incorporate layer-specific variations using a correction parameter for each layer.
+This strategy allows us to accurately find the quantization range for weights while incurring only a minimal overhead (0.01\% additional storage size and no additional bitOPs)--a significantly smaller impact compared to methods that use dynamic modules.
+Overall, the contributions of our work include the following: \begin{itemize} \item[$\bullet$] We introduce the first quantization framework to address the distribution mismatch problem in SR networks without dynamic modules, as compared in \Cref{tab:intro-first}.
+Our framework updates the SR network to be quantization-friendly and accurate simultaneously. \item[$\bullet$] Based on the observations of the distribution mismatch in SR networks, we effectively reduce the mismatch by introducing a cooperative mismatch regularization term and a weight clipping correction term. \item[$\bullet$] Compared to existing approaches to SR quantization, ours achieves state-of-the-art performance with similar or fewer computations. \end{itemize}